richardsavery/demos/_projects/shimoncomposes.md

 ##### DeepScore
-After developing Shimon the Film Composer I turned the system into a software only automatic composer, which allowed human input.
-You can see and hear a [System Demo here](https://www.dropbox.com/s/czavyw1hkigejcc/Interfacedemolong.mp4?dl=0)
+After developing Shimon the Film Composer I turned the system into a software only automatic composer, which allowed human input and choices of melody.
+You can see and hear a [System Demo](https://www.dropbox.com/s/czavyw1hkigejcc/Interfacedemolong.mp4?dl=0)

 ###### Publications